Thuynh808/STIG-Hardened/README.md

   - Creates a Bash script (scan.sh) that remotely executes SCC on node1
   - Adds the ansible user to all target RHEL 9 nodes with the pre-generated password hash
   - Adds ansible user to /etc/sudoers.d/ with passwordless sudo access on RHEL 9 nodes
-  - Enables passwordless SSH access for the ansible user by copying the control node's public key to RHEL 9 nodes
+  - Enables passwordless SSH access for the ansible user by generating and copying the control node's public key to RHEL 9 nodes
   - Transfers the SCC installation package from the control node to RHEL 9 nodes
-  - Installs SCC using dnf without GPG checks on RHEL 9 nodes
+  - Installs SCC using dnf on RHEL 9 nodes
   - Modifies ansible.cfg to disable the ask_pass setting
   - Updates ansible.cfg to use ansible as the default remote user